 - 10.10 Yosemite

-NOTE that all new computers purchased in October will likely have MacOS 10.15 Catalina PRE-INSTALLED.
-However, it may be possible to request that MOJAVE (10.14.6) be installed on new hardware.
-IF that's not possible, we suggest holding off on hardware purchases until our update is available.
+NOTE that all new computers purchased will have MacOS 10.15 Catalina (or MacOS 11 Big Sur) PRE-INSTALLED.
+However, it may be possible to request that MOJAVE (10.14.6) be installed.
+IF you can, we suggest holding off on hardware purchases until our update is available.